diciembre 23, 2024

 In today’s evolving and highly competitive market, businesses must continually look to the future, make consistent changes to operations, and advance as technology and digital offerings advance, too.

 One valuable change you can make for your organization is moving to cloud-based operating systems, including adopting enterprise resource planning (ERP) software in the cloud.
-With more people in the workplace today having grown up in a cloud-connected world, many organizations are more accepting of this technology than ever before—which coincides with the fact that a move to the cloud may be inevitable in the years ahead.
+With more people in the workplace today having grown up in a cloud-connected world, many organizations are more accepting of this technology than ever before.

 Your best bet is to plan for the move and have a strategy to administer that change.
 An enhanced organizational change management (OCM) methodology that considers variables and each person within an organization and their unique perspectives, strengths, and limitations to technological change is the prime solution to a seamless transition to cloud ERP.